abdouidaala/alx-system_engineering-devops/0x00-shell_basics/README.md

-task[7] => a command to move a file into a directory task[8] => a command to delete betty file task[9] => a command that delete a directory
+task[7] => a command to move a file into a directory task[8] => a command to delete betty file task[9] => a command that delete a directory task[10] => a script that changes the working directory to the previous one